Philip-93/Bandsite/README.md

 - Became proficient in the CSS layout, Flexbox, SASS preprocessor, and the principles of responsive and mobile-first design.
 - Used Axios for API HTTP requests.
 - Corrected and included minimal design discrepancies found in the mock-ups.
+## Installation

+### Clone

+- Clone this repo to your local machine using `https://github.com/Philip-93/philip-bertogg-brainflix.git`

 ![screen](https://github.com/Philip-93/philip-bertogg-bandsite/blob/master/Images/Desktop-screenshot.png)